 Preventing a Caffeine-Related Upset Stomach

-I’m not about to recommend decaf coffee, but there are ways to combat the caffeine blues:
+I’m not about to recommend drinking decaf coffee, but there are ways to combat the caffeine blues:

-1. Drink less coffee.
+Drink less caffeinated coffee.
 Close your eyes, take a deep breath and ask yourself whether you’re drinking too many cups a day.
-Everyone has different needs, but if you’re at three cups by noon and you have an upset stomach every day, it may be time to cut back.
+Everyone has different needs, but if you’re at three cups by noon and you have stomach discomfort every day, it may be time to cut back.

 Milk: Not Always Innocent